Rehabilitation Psychology Fellowship

 The Department of Rehabilitation Medicine offers two clinical Rehabilitation Psychology fellowships.
 These fellowships focus on patient care at the University of Washington Medical Center (UWMC) and Harborview Medical Center (HMC).

 The clinical postdoctoral fellowships in rehabilitation psychology at the University of Washington School of Medicine are designed to develop psychologists who ascribe to the scientist-practitioner model and who are competent in working with various rehabilitation medicine patient populations.
-The most common types of patients served include those with traumatic brain injuries, cerebral vascular accidents, spinal cord injuries, severe burn injuries, chronic disease such as multiple sclerosis, physical traumas such as that occurring after motor vehicle accidents, and chronic pain.
+The most common types of patients served include those with traumatic brain injuries, cerebrovascular accidents, spinal cord injuries, severe burn injuries, chronic disease such as multiple sclerosis, physical traumas such as that occurring after motor vehicle accidents, and chronic pain.

 Accreditation Status:

 The Rehabilitation Psychology Fellowship is accredited by the Commission on Accreditation of the American Psychological Association.
-The next site visit for our program is in 2023.
+The next site visit for our program is in 2024.
 Questions related to the program's accreditation status only should be directed to the Office of Program Consultation and Accreditation, American Psychological Association, 750 1st Street NE, Washington, DC, 20002.
 Ph: (202) 336-5979.
 Web: www.apa.org/ed/accreditation.

 Program Disclosures